farhat-lab/mtb-illumina-wgs-evaluation/README.md

 #### [Interactive EBR & Pileup Mappability visualization](https://farhat-lab.github.io/mtb-illumina-wgs-evaluation/jbrowse2/index.html)
 These results can easily be explored in a browser based JBroswe2 genome browser, please click [here](https://farhat-lab.github.io/mtb-illumina-wgs-evaluation/jbrowse2/index.html).
 If you would like to visualize this genome-wide statistics in your own genome browser, please use the .bedgraph and .bw files listed above.

+#### Pileup Mappability and EBR summarized at the feature-level (genes + intergenic regions) across H37Rv
+[AF7_H37Rv_FeatureLevelAnalysis.EBR_And_Pmap.tsv](https://raw.githubusercontent.com/farhat-lab/mtb-illumina-wgs-evaluation/main/Results/A_Manuscript_AdditionalFiles/AF7_H37Rv_FeatureLevelAnalysis.EBR_And_Pmap.tsv) contains the mean EBR and Pileup mappability across all genes and intergenic regions of the H37Rv genome. <br>